-Sector Plan Status of Plan Long Term Financial Plan In the process to appoint a Service Provider in terms of Section 32 of the Municipal Supply Chain Regulations.
-Council adopted the Revenue Enhancement Plan during January Spatial Development Framework SDF reviewed as part of the 5 year IDP and approved in 2017.
-Next review/update due with the next 5 year IDP in 2022.
-Land Use Management Plan Due for review 2019/2020 Local Economic Development Strategy Draft have been tabled to council on 31 January 2017 Disaster Management Plan Currently busy reviewing the Disaster Management Plan.
-Disaster management plan are 60 % complete Electricity Master Plan Currently being updated.
-For approval by Council in 2019/20.
-Integrated Infrastructure Maintenance Plan To be developed 2019/20 Integrated Infrastructure Investment Plan To be developed 2019/20 Water and Sanitation Master Plan Updated 2014/15.
-For review in 2019/20.
-Water Services Development Plan Updated.
-WSDP Audit reports conducted annually.
-Integrated Waste Management Plan 3 rd Generation developed in 2015
+Sector Plan Status of Plan Long Term Financial Plan In the process to appoint a service provider in terms of Section 32 of the Municipal Supply Chain Regulations.
+Council adopted the Revenue Enhancement Plan during January Spatial Development Framework SDF reviewed as part of the 5-year IDP and approved in 2017.
+Next review/update due with the next 5-year IDP in 2022 Land Use Management Plan Due for review 2019/20 Local Economic Development Strategy Draft have been tabled to Council on 31 January 2017 Disaster Management Plan Currently busy reviewing the Disaster Management Plan.
+Disaster Management Plan are 60% complete Electricity Master Plan Currently being updated.
+For approval by Council in 2019/20 Integrated Infrastructure Maintenance Plan To be developed 2019/20 Integrated Infrastructure Investment Plan To be developed 2019/20 Water and Sanitation Master Plan Updated 2014/15.
+For review in 2019/20 Water Services Development Plan Updated.
+WSDP audit reports conducted annually Integrated Waste Management Plan 3 rd Generation developed in 2015

 Sector Plan Status of Plan Pavement Management System PMS developed in 2013 for all Cederberg towns.
-Implementation of the Rural Roads Asset Management System to commence in February 2019.
-Stormwater Master Plan Developed for Clanwilliam and Citrusdal.
-Development of master plans for other Cederberg towns by 2019/20.
-Municipal Infrastructure Growth Plan To be developed 2019/20.
-Integrated Transport Plan District Integrated Transport Plan was reviewed by WCDM for the years 2015 - 2020.
-Cederberg Municipality forms part of plan.
-Integrated Human Settlement Plan Reviewed but must still be approved by Council Performance Management Policy Framework Due for revision Risk Management Policy Have compiled Risk Policy, will be submitted to Risk Committee and then Mayco and then for approval by Council Air Quality Management Plan WCDM appointed PSP working on the AQM Plan for the district which includes Cederberg Municipality.
-Plan due by end May 2019 and for approval by Council at end June 2019.
-Organisational Structure and Organogram Currently under review and re-design to be approved by end of June 2017 Coastal Management Plan WCDM appointed PSP working on the CMP for the district which includes Cederberg Municipality.
-Plan due by end May 2019 and for approval by Council at end June 2019.
+Implementation of the Rural Roads Asset Management System to commence in February 2019 Stormwater Master Plan Developed for Clanwilliam and Citrusdal.
+Development of master plans for other Cederberg towns by 2019/20 Municipal Infrastructure Growth Plan To be developed 2019/20 Integrated Transport Plan District Integrated Transport Plan was reviewed by WCDM for the years 2015 - 2020.
+Cederberg Municipality forms part of plan Integrated Human Settlement Plan Reviewed but must still be approved by Council Performance Management Policy Framework Due for revision Risk Management Policy Will be submitted to the Risk Committee, Mayco and then for approval by Council Air Quality Management Plan (AQMP) WCDM appointed PSP working on the AQMP for the district which includes Cederberg Municipality.
+Plan due by end May 2019 and for approval by Council at the end June 2019 Organisational Structure and Organogram Reviewed by the end of June 2017 Coastal Management Plan WCDM appointed PSP working on the CMP for the district which includes Cederberg Municipality.
+Plan due by end May 2019 and for approval by Council at end June 2019